Fears grow in Sri Lanka for refugees targeted by mob violence

 “These people must be pulled out from this place,” a local provincial council member was reported as saying.
 “We don’t want them.”
 Signs in English and Sinhala posted outside said: “We don’t need Pakistan refugees.”

-Some people in the port city of Negombo “had become suspicious of foreigners, not of Muslims per se,” he said.
-“In the heat of the moment, a few have been attacked,” he added.
+Some people in the port city of Negombo “had become suspicious of foreigners, not of Muslims per se”, he said.
+“In the heat of the moment a few have been attacked.”

 The government has said nine homegrown, well-educated suicide bombers carried out the terror attacks, eight of whom had been identified.
 One was a woman.

-Fifteen people, including six children, were killed on Saturday, in a gun battle between police and suspected Islamicist militants, a military spokesman said.
+Fifteen people, including six children, were killed on Saturday in a gun battle between police and suspected Islamic militants, a military spokesman said.